SelfLender/react-native-biometrics/README.md

 ### createSignature(promptMessage, payload)

 Prompts the user for their fingerprint or face id in order to retrieve the private key from the keystore, then uses the private key to generate a RSA PKCS#1v1.5 SHA 256 signature.
 Returns a `Promise` that resolves to a base64 encoded string representing the signature.

+NOTE: No biometric prompt is displayed in iOS simulators when attempting to retrieve keys for signature generation, it only occurs on actual devices.

 __Arguments__